HISTORY OF HITACHI: FOUNDERS DAY, FROM 1910

 With world prominence, Hitachi in the ’90s developed the most advanced microcontrollers and memory devices.
 Hitachi developed technologies to advance office automation equipment, home appliances, and automobiles as well as heavy equipment and tool production.

-In the 21st century, Hitachi has combined its century-long expertise in Operational Technology (OT) with its half-century prowess in Information Technology (IT) to lead the IoT Era.
+In the 21st century, Hitachi has combined its century-long expertise in Operational Technology (OT) with its half-century prowess in Information Technology (IT) to lead multicloud Object Storage and the IoT Era.
 A focus on global-scale social challenges with Hitachi’s Social Innovation initiatives addresses electric power, transportation, production equipment, and urban infrastructure challenges to create smart buildings, smart campuses, and smart cities.

-As Hitachi Vantara has transformed from US-only to global, from mainframe to storage, from hardware to software and services, it has taken its place as a leader in innovation on the global stage.
+As Hitachi Vantara has transformed from US-only to global, from mainframe to storage, from hardware to software and services, it has taken its place as a leader in innovation on the international stage.

 Factoids: Hitachi provides: